DAY 1 | 25 OCT 24 FRI | ARRIVAL AT GUIYANG

 Check-out the hotel, and take to the town’s small morning market which like other markets visited on this trip draws locals from nearby villages of different ethnic groups.
 Then leave Muang Sing and drive along the road recently built by the Chinese to allow the transportation of logs from northern Thailand to China.
 Arrive early in the afternoon at Houei Xay, the quiet border town on the Lao-Thai border.
 After dealing with immigration formalities on both sides, and crossing the mighty Mekong River which marks the border between the two nations, board the vehicle, and drive to the city of Chiang Rai for the last night of the trip.

 After breakfast transfer to Chiang Rai airport to finish the private tour.

 Dates & Pricing

-Rates for the Grand Tribal Tour are quoted in US Dollars and are valid for two confirmed travelers and above.
+Rates for the Grand Tribal Tour are quoted in US Dollars.

 Note: Grand Tribal Private Tour rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays:

 New Year (1-3 Jan 2024)